cverluise/PatCit/README.md

 #### Front-page

-patCit builds on the largest database of Non Patent Literature (NPL) citations.
+patCit builds on <a href="https://www.epo.org/searching-for-patents/data/bulk-data-sets/docdb.html#tab-1" style="color:black">DOCDB</a>, the largest database of Non Patent Literature (NPL) citations.
 First, we deduplicate this corpus and organize it into 10 categories.
-Then, we design and apply category specific information extraction models.
+Then, we design and apply category specific information extraction models using <a href="https://github.com/explosion/spaCy" style="color:black">spaCy</a>.
 Eventually, when possible, we enrich the data using external domain specific high quality databases.

 Category|Classification (Million docs)|Information extraction|Enrichment|BigQuery table|Colab notebook|
 ----|----|----|----|----|----